Things to know

 For all tours, except the Pochet Island tour, you can drive and park your vehicle at the town landings (Please take note of the appropriate places to park at each lot).
 We require you to be ready to paddle 30 minutes prior to the tour start time.

-The Pochet Island tour requires carpooling to and from the landing due to limited parking and arrangements can be made with Cape Kayaking by phone.
-We will require everyone to be ready to go at the agreed location 45 minutes prior to the start time.
+The Pochet Island tour requires carpooling to and from the landing due to limited parking at the boat launch area.
+Cape Kayaking will meet everyone in the parking lot of the Orleans Stop&Shop (Look for the blue truck with the boats).
+We will provide the transportation from this location and require everyone to be ready to go by the tour start time.

 For maps and directions, please see the individual tour pages.

 Expect the Unexpected

 To make this experience more enjoyable we ask you take into consideration a few things in respect to participating in an outdoor recreation activity